 There are form fields for post submission, contact forms, art-directed content, combo forms, and much more.
 USP Form fields include:

-- Post/Page fields: such as Post Title, Post Author, Post Tags, Post Categories, and Post Content.
+- Post/Page fields — such as Post Title, Post Author, Post Tags, Post Categories, and Post Content

-- User-registration fields: such as Nicename, Display Name, Nickname, First Name, Last name, and Description.
+- User-registration fields — such as Nicename, Display Name, Nickname, First Name, Last name, and Description

 Any of these fields may be included in any USP Form.
-For example, you can include both Post-specific fields and contact-form fields to create a combo post/email form.
-Of the form fields listed above, everything except the Post/Page fields are stored in the database as WP custom fields that are attached to their respective submitted posts.
+For example, you can include both Post-specific fields and contact-form fields to create a combo submit-post/contact form.
+Of the form fields listed above, everything except the Post/Page fields are stored in the WordPress database as custom fields that are attached to their respective submitted posts.
 That’s a bit abstract, so here is a detailed walkthrough of the process.

 After a form is submitted its non-post fields are attached to the submitted post as custom fields.
 To display the custom fields, you can use shortcodes and/or template tags to display the info as needed.
 For example, let’s say that we want to set up a USP Form that collects the following information: